andrewevans0102/reys-wines/README.md

 ![ReyRey](./src/assets/pages/home.jpg)

-This is the open source project for [wineswithreyrey.com](https://www.wineswithreyrey.com).
+This is the open source project for "Wines With ReyRey."
+A fun way to record and share your favorite wines.

-It is a fun way to record (and share) wine that you like and try out in the world.

-You just create a free account on the site, and then you can store and share all your wine adventures.
-The entire site is secured with [Firebase Auth](https://firebase.google.com/docs/auth).

-I created a YouTube video that showcases the app and its functionality at the following:
+I created a YouTube video that showcased how the app works at the following:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/urC7mZpIRKA/0.jpg)](https://www.youtube.com/watch?v=urC7mZpIRKA)